py-pdf/pypdf/docs/user/file-size.md

 ## Going Further

 The presentation [Putting a Squeeze on Your PDF](https://youtube.com/watch?v=tgOABUhVwFs) has other suggestions.
 One takeaway is that most of the significant size optimizations usually come from image and font modification.
-However, font optimization, such as replacing, merging, and subsetting, is not within the functionality of pypdf.
+However, font optimization, such as replacing, merging, and subsetting, is not within the functionality of pypdf at the moment.